ManasiTilak/Ga_Python/README.md

 ## Prerequisites :

-- Google developer profile : To get one , sign in to your google account and activate it by going to [developers.google.com].
+- Google developer profile : To get one, sign in to your google account and activate it by going to [developers.google.com].

 - A google analytics property setup.
 This can be a blog or a website whose analytics you want to track.
 If you want to learn more about how to set up google analytics for your website, go to https://support.google.com/analytics/answer/9304153?hl=en.